cse112-sp22-group4/Electric-Pomato/README.md

 - Make sure repo is up-to-date, `npm ci`.
 - Run unit tests that are found in `source/__tests__/` by running jest, `npm run test`.
 - To get the code coverage report, please run: `npm run coverage`.

+## Running end-to-end tests with Cypress
+- Make sure repo is up-to-date, `npm ci`.
+- Start the dev server using `npm run dev`.
+- Run cypress tests by running `npx cypress run`.
+- Note: Some tests require an active service worker and can only be run through the pipeline

 ## Branches
 - To make sure your code is synced with the repo, and up-to-date, run `git fetch --all`.